Networking Best Practices: How to Use Your Connections to Land Your Ideal Job

 - Retweet others.
 This is not only a great way to gain visibility, but it also is an unobtrusive way of engaging with someone you’d like to connect with.

-Over the past year, almost all major conferences created virtual versions for people to attend.
+During the pandemic, almost all major conferences created virtual versions for people to attend.
 Now, many of those conferences are returning to their original in-person formats.
 However, that doesn’t mean that virtual conferences are going away.
 On the contrary, virtual conferences allowed people to hear speakers and network that they otherwise might not have been able to attend.
 Going forward, we can expect both in-person and virtual conferences to be a staple networking opportunity all year round.

 Networking at in-person events